 I've always had tremendous respect for models.
 That respect comes from my childhood spent reading magazines like Ebony and Jet, and later on Essence, GQ and Seventeen.
 Having been a model, I know firsthand what models of color go through.
 I also have major reverence for models.
 Modeling is an art.
 It takes determination to be successful as a model.
 It's not just about being young and pretty.
 After interviewing these incredible women and hearing their stories of failures, perseverance, and triumph, I'm even more of a fan.
 Now I'm an advocate.

 Do you think more needs to be done to celebrate the legacy and role that Black Women have had in Fashion past and present?

-This book just scratches the surface of the impact of models of color upon fashion.
-Trust me, I've got a few more books and a couple of documentaries up my sleeves celebrating the accomplishments of PEOPLE of color in fashion.
+This book just scratches the surface of the impact of models of colour upon fashion.
+Trust me, I've got a few more books and a couple of documentaries up my sleeves celebrating the accomplishments of PEOPLE of colour in fashion.
 I'm just getting started.